 The WLW tool is freely accessible online in English.
 When an individual completes the tool, they receive feedback comparing their score relative to the scores of other respondents, suggestions for improving their work-life wellness based on their scores, and links for further reading.
 The specific application of the WLW tool will depend on the workplace and national culture of the teleworker.
 The speed of completing the scale allows for convenient use in career development practice.
 When using the WLW tool, career development practitioners may ask follow-up questions about how clients understand work-life wellness in their lived experience and assign homework involving selfreflection or behavioural changes.
-In addition, considering the prevalence of burnout and compassion fatigue in the field, career practitioners may benefit from personal use of the WLW tool.
+In addition, resources remaining equal, accelerating work considering the prevalence of burnout and demands may reduce personal resources compassion fatigue in the field, career resulting in stress.
+We see conservation of practitioners may benefit from personal use of resources theory in play under the WLI factor, the WLW tool.